Imperial Palace, Earth

 <I appreciate the honesty.
 What mistake?>

 <I analyzed your report from your journey through Heaven.
 Which I suspect is heavily redacted to remove details you don’t wish to reveal.
-I have no complains about that, mind you, I would have done the same in your place.>
+I have no complaints about that, mind you, I would have done the same in your place.>

 <Lemme guess: you wouldn’t have used the Tablet Of Destinies the same way I did.> Noriko nods.